Red Velvet Brownies

 Slice of a dense and fudgy red velvet brownie with cream cheese icing

-• SERVES: You can slice these red velvet brownies into 9 generously sized portions, 12 standard-sized brownies, or 16 bite-sized treats.
+Slice these red velvet brownies into 9 generously sized portions, 12 standard-sized brownies, or 16 bite-sized treats.

 Top down view of red velvet brownies

-Ingredients for making these Red Velvet Brownies
+Red Velvet Brownies Ingredients

 • Unsalted butter (melted): Melted butter gives the brownies a rich and buttery flavour and results in a softer, fudgier texture.